Design, Kinematics, and Deployment of a Continuum Underwater Vehicle-Manipulator System: Related Works

-An unconventional manipulator design is the continuum robot, a flexible manipulator so named because of its ability to achieve continuous circular bending motion, compared to traditional manipulators which consist of a series of discrete rigid links.
-A classic example of a continuum manipulator is in \cite{hannan2001elephantdesign} and \cite{hannan2003kinematics}, which detail the design and kinematic control of the `elephant's trunk' manipulator, a four-segment, eight-DoF, tendon-driven continuum manipulator that mimics the motion and grasping capabilities of an elephant's trunk.
-Their compliant and hyper-redundant design makes them difficult to estimate shape and control position, which has been the focus of recent works such as \cite{fang2023design}. \removecomment{Common modern applications for continuum manipulators are for robotic surgical procedures }\citationremove{\cite{burgnerkahrs2015medicalsurvey}}\removecomment{, including otorhinolaryngology }\citationremove{\cite{cao2023spatial}}\removecomment{, laparoscopy }\citationremove{\cite{burdette2010ablator}}\removecomment{, and urological surgery }\citationremove{\cite{pickens2015transurethral}}\removecomment{.} There are some examples of field applications of continuum manipulators as well, \removecomment{although not as common.
-The }\editcomment{such as the pneumatically-actuated}{} OctArm \editcomment{manipulator}{} \cite{mcmahan2006field} \removecomment{is mounted on a mobile robot platform, allowing it greater maneuverability to complete whole arm grasping tasks, even in amphibious environments.}
+The continuum robot is an unconventional flexible manipulator design that can achieve continuous circular bending motion, unlike traditional manipulators which consist of a series of discrete rigid links.
+A classic example of a continuum manipulator is introduced in \cite{hannan2001elephantdesign} and \cite{hannan2003kinematics}.
+These works provide the design and kinematic control of the `elephant's trunk' manipulator, a four-segment, eight-DoF, tendon-driven continuum manipulator that mimics the motion and grasping capabilities of an elephant's trunk.
+The compliant and hyper-redundant design of continuum manipulators makes it difficult to estimate shape and control position, but recent works such as \cite{fang2023design, rone2018, na2020, liu2019} have addressed this problem.
+While much of continuum robot research has been in the lab, there are some examples of field applications of continuum manipulators as well, such as the pneumatically-actuated OctArm manipulator \cite{mcmahan2006field}.

 The utility of continuum manipulators for underwater applications is discussed in \cite{davies1998subsea}, which claims their passive compliance and small number of moving parts as attractive features in an underwater environment.
 Potential use cases cited include grasping, visual or acoustic inspection, and bio-mimetic vehicle propulsion.
-A bio-inspired octopus robot with eight continuum manipulators for grasping and locomotion was proposed in \cite{cianchetti2015octopus}.
+A bio-inspired octopus robot with eight continuum manipulators for grasping and locomotion was proposed in \cite{cianchetti2015octopus,zheng2013}.
 A continuum manipulator was attached onto the SILVER2 underwater crawler for grasping small objects on the seafloor in \cite{liu2020benthic}.
 The AMADEUS dexterous sub-sea hand \cite{lane1997AMADEUS} uses three small hydraulically-actuated continuum fingers for an underwater gripper.
-In our previous work, we developed a compact, low cost, and easy to fabricate underwater continuum manipulator \cite{sitler2022modular}, but integration with the \removecomment{AUV}\editcomment{vehicle}{} was not addressed.
+In our previous work, we developed a compact, low cost, and easy to fabricate underwater continuum manipulator \cite{sitler2022modular}, but integration with the vehicle was not addressed.